flipacholas/Architecture-of-consoles/articles/nes.md

 - '0010 1010' in binary, but
 - '0100 0010' in BCD.

-This is not the place to go deeply into the differences between BCD and standard binary, but to give an outline: BCD is useful for applications that require treating each decimal place separately (for instance, a digital clock).
+We could go on and on talking about it, but to give an outline: BCD is useful for applications that require treating each decimal place separately (for instance, a digital clock).
 However, it requires more storage since each word can only encode up to the decimal number '99' (whereas traditional binary can encode up to '255' with a four-bit 'word').

 In any case, Ricoh deliberately broke BCD mode in its chip by severing the control lines that activate it.
 This was presumably done in an effort to avoid paying royalties to MOS, since BCD was patented by them (and the necessary legislation to copyright integrated circuit layouts in the United States wasn't enacted until 1984).